 In further study by Maher-Loughnan (1970) asthmatic subjects were randomly assigned to either Hypnosis or relaxation therapy.
 The results showed both treatment modalities of benefit to the patients, but the improvement in the Hypnotherapy group was significantly greater.
 In addition, only the Hypnotic subjects showed improvement in physiologic measures of respiration (forced expiratory volume).

-Changing States provides relaxation CDs free with sessions to combat stress.
+Changing States provides relaxation downloads free with sessions to help combat stress.

 The main airway (windpipe, trachea) of the body is about 2-3cm across.
 It divides into its main branches (bronchi), which lead to the right and left lung, which divide further, like the branches of a tree, to supply air to all parts of the lungs.
 The smallest tubes (bronchioles) are only millimetres wide and they are made up of ring-shaped muscles that are capable of contracting or relaxing.
 Anything that makes them contract will narrow the passages, which makes it more difficult for the air to pass through and also gives rise to the characteristic wheezy noise.
 Asthmatics tend to be sensitive to various types of irritants in the atmosphere which can trigger this contraction response from the bronchial muscles.